 The Vegan Journey

-Tapestry is developing a series of online courses, The Vegan Journey, that will focus on diverse, critical areas of study, including ecofeminism, religion and anymals, ethics and anymals, and intersectional activism.
-True to the vision and mission of Tapestry, courses will be provided either at cost or free of charge.
+Once the Animals and Religion website is completed, Tapestry is slated to develop a series of online courses, The Vegan Journey, focused on diverse and critical areas of study such as ecofeminism, religion and anymals, ethics and anymals, and intersectional activism.
+True to the vision and mission of Tapestry, courses will be provided either free of charge or (if necessary) at cost.

 Oppressions, then, are by definition linked – linked by common ideologies, by institutional forces, and by socialization that makes oppressions normative and invisible.